What are the best SEG rates?

 What is the best SEG tariff?

-The best SEG tariff is Intelligent Octopus Flux, as it gets you the highest rate of return – 27p per kWh – all other things being equal.
+The best SEG tariff is Intelligent Octopus Flux, as it gets you the highest average peak rate.

 If you have a heat pump, you should consider Cosy Octopus, or if you have an electric vehicle, Intelligent Octopus Go may be your ideal tariff.